 - Remove donuts from the pan, and allow to cool on a baking rack for 5 minutes.

-- In a small mixing bowl, whisk together the cream cheese, butter, and powdered sugar.
-Add about half of the pureed strawberries.
+- In a small mixing bowl, whisk together the cream cheese and butter until smooth.
+Add the minced strawberries and powdered sugar.
 Keep stirring until the sugar dissolves and everything is the same consistency.
-If needed, add 1 tbsp of pureed strawberries at a time until the glaze is the correct consistency to coat the donuts.
+If needed, add a splash of milk at a time until the glaze is the correct consistency to coat the donuts.
+(You want a very thick frosting.
+The heat from the donuts will thin the frosting a little.)

 - Once the donuts are cool, dip each donut into the cream cheese strawberry glaze.